U.S. Rep. Kai Kahele ineligible for public funds in Hawaii governor’s race

-Kahele and his campaign failed to meet last month’s June deadline to file a mandatory signed and notarized affidavit promising to abide by campaign spending limits of $2.1 million for the Aug.
+Kahele and his campaign failed to meet a June deadline to file a mandatory signed and notarized affidavit promising to abide by campaign spending limits of $2.1 million for the Aug.
 13 primary in order to receive as much as $208,000 in public funds.

-Because he failed to meet the affidavit deadline, Kahele also is ineligible for an additional $208,000 if he had won the primary and moved onto the Nov.
+Because he did not meet the affidavit deadline, Kahele also is ineligible for an additional $208,000 if he wins the primary and moves on to the Nov.
 8 general election, said Tony Baldomero, associate director of the state Campaign Spending Commission.

-Kahele today did not immediately respond to a request for comment from the Honolulu Star-Advertiser about his ineligibility for public campaign funds.
+In a statement, Kahele said: “The ineligibility of our campaign to receive a public funding match rests solely on my shoulders.
+Although we received over 2,000+ individual donations across the State contributing to our grassroots campaign, we missed the affidavit affirming our commitment to the $2 million expenditure limit.

+“If getting big money out of politics is our goal, we need to make the State’s partial public funding process easier and more streamlined for all candidates.
+I know we will need to work twice as hard, and (wife) Maria, our team, and I are looking forward to continuing to build on the incredible energy that we are experiencing towards our vision for Hawai‘i.”

+Kahele did file a statement of intent to seek public funding and a separate application, but not the required affidavit promising to stay below spending limits.

-Baldomero spoke to Kahele personally to tell him that his campaign had missed the filing deadline and will not receive any public campaign funding.
+Baldomero, who administers the requests for public funding, spoke to Kahele personally to tell him that his campaign had missed the filing deadline and will not receive any public campaign funding either for the primary or general elections.

 Baldomero declined to describe the discussion or Kahele’s response, but said “that was a very difficult call.
 But the law is the law.”